-One notable study published in 2015 that proves the placebo effect was a study conducted to observe the effects of medication on episodic migraine attacks.
-A group of people who suffer from migraines was tested to see how they would react to a migraine pain medicine.
-One group was provided with the migraine drug, another group was given the placebo, and the third group was provided with nothing (to determine the baseline values for measuring pain).
-The results showed that the placebo was an astounding 50% as effective as the real migraine pain medication.
+One notable study published in 2015 that proves the placebo effect was a study conducted to observe the impact of medication on episodic migraine attacks.
+A group of people who suffer from migraines was tested to see how they react to a migraine pain medicine.
+One group was provided with the migraine drug, another group was given the placebo, and the third group provided nothing (to determine the baseline values for measuring pain).
+The results showed that the placebo was an astounding 50% effective as the actual migraine pain medication.

 While not as effective as the medicine itself, this study proved that the success behind placebos in reducing the pain was through the mere act of taking medicine.
-The ritual of taking medicine as treatment (even if it is a placebo), helps the brain stimulate a biological response.
-It is possible that the positive perception of the brain helped the body move towards the process of healing.
+The ritual of taking medicine as treatment (even a placebo) helps the brain stimulate a biological response.
+Therefore, it is possible that the positive perception of the brain helped the body move towards the process of healing.

 The Mind is a Powerful Thing

-The Placebo Effect clearly exhibits the undeniable connection between our thoughts and reality in what we experience and feel.
-The stronger the belief a person has in expecting certain results, the more likely it is to reach the desired outcome.
+The Placebo Effect exhibits the undeniable connection between our thoughts and reality in what we experience and feel.
+The stronger a person’s belief in expecting specific results, the more likely it is to reach the desired outcome.
 It is important to remember that the same happens for adverse effects.

 Between the Law of Attraction and the Placebo Effect, you can see the power of our mind and how manifestation is possible.
 It shows us that we can assert a significant degree of control over our experiences and our realities.
 Understanding these concepts and unlocking the connection between our minds and bodies can help us attract more of what we desire in life and repel what we do not want.